 KW-Cambridge Sport & Social Club attempts to ensure that all venues are safe and suitable for play.
 The majority of KW-Cambridge Sport & Social Club games are self-officiated and thus a league representative is often not present at games.
 Therefore, it is the responsibility of the captains and all participants to inspect the playing area prior to playing their game to ensure it is safe for play and to make their OWN decision regarding personal safety in terms of a scheduled venue, playing style and transportation to a KW-Cambridge Sport & Social Club league/event.

 If captains/participants/teams decide a venue is unsafe for play and thus not to play at the scheduled venue at the scheduled time for personal safety reasons, please contact the KW-Cambridge Sport & Social Club office to discuss alternate arrangements and/or rescheduling of the game in question.
+In this situation, a default will not be enforced and every attempt will be made to facilitate a reschedule.

 22) Game Rescheduling: